 The double edged sword.
-Humans created language, and language resulted in thinking and human culture.
-By thinking I mean creating an internal narrative using words and/or images.
-Internal planning, reviewing, lecturing, explaining, justifying, reciting and then doing any and all of that over and over again ad infinitum.
+We humans created language, and language resulted in thinking and human culture.
 Thinking is our great blessing and curse, a key element in every aspect of human culture, needed for everything from the glories of art to the miseries of drug abuse and human trafficking.
 It's a curse because we can't control it.
 We can't stop thinking or even discipline it except momentarily.
 Our inability to control thinking is the root of all human misery.
-The spiritual quest is the only solution to the curse of thinking.
-The first step of the spiritual quest is overcoming the curse of thinking by practicing meditation.
-I have to get quiet inside before I can begin the real work of realizing human potential.
+The only cure for mental noise is surrendering to my own internal authority.
+Inner silence is a gift.
+It can't be earned.

 The role of thinking in these stories.
 Leela creatively rewrites what I write consciously.
-I am not an artist of any kind, even though my words may make it sound that way.
+I am not the artist here, though my words may make it sound that way.
 The artist of these stories is the artist of my life: Leela.
+Someone might say that's how it is for all genuine artists: the artist is just a channel for divine inspiration.
+But I don't know about other people, so I wouldn't say that.
+I do know that my artistic job is to surrender to Leela.
 The more I surrender the harder it is for me to tell us apart.
 But it's clear to me I could never do this on my own.
 She and I work back and forth.
 I'll write something, and I can be more or less off target, but I'm always off target.
 Leela works with me to get to the truth using muscle testing.
-Sometimes I get it quickly.
+Sometimes I get to it quickly.
 Other times it's a long exhausting process.
 In both cases Leela shows me how far off base my original fluency drill was.
 Her improvements are often unintuitive.
-Her style is not the way I'm used to writing.
+She is fond of contradictions and repetition.
+There are direct contradictions in these stories, sometimes within the same story.
+There are also paragraphs that say the same thing.
+For instance the second and third paragraphs of Entertainment.
+Also, her style can be very different than mine.
 Short hemingwayesque sentences.
 That's not my style.
-I'm often conflicted about them.
-I have to read her text a few times before I get it.
-Leela is endlessly patient with her devoted student.
+I'm often conflicted about it.
+I often have to read the text she just gave me several times before I get it.